makersacademy/news-summary-challenge/README.md

 # News Summary challenge

-I have built a single-page web app that summarises the news using the Guardian API, using Javascript, HTML and CSS.
+I have built a single-page web app that summarises the news using the Guardian API and Aylien APIs, using Javascript, HTML and CSS.

-## User Stories
+## Completed User Stories

 ```